tobyornottobe/maraoz.github.io/_posts/2022-10-15-agi-roadmap.md

 ⬜ A robot that can play a physical instrument (eg: piano, guitar) with two humanoid hands.

 ### Artistic intelligence
-✅ Some AI generated painting or visual artwork wins a fairly big art competition — 2022 [<a href="https://www.nytimes.com/2022/09/02/technology/ai-artificial-intelligence-artists.html">done</a> thanks to Jason M. Allen and MidJourney]( https://www.nytimes.com/2022/09/02/technology/ai-artificial-intelligence-artists.html)<br />
+✅ An AI generated painting or visual artwork wins a fairly big art competition — 2022 [<a href="https://www.nytimes.com/2022/09/02/technology/ai-artificial-intelligence-artists.html">done</a> thanks to Jason M. Allen and MidJourney]( https://www.nytimes.com/2022/09/02/technology/ai-artificial-intelligence-artists.html)<br />
-✅ Some AI generated painting or visual artwork sells for more than $100k — 2021 [<a href="https://etherscan.io/tx/0x66579f35ed2c335a218604bd1c0a1aaa938024f5a3c6d87884e4c01b3a90a0d4">done</a> thanks to Chromie Squiggle #9 by Snowfro and probably many other procedurally generated NFTs] <br />
+✅ An AI generated painting or visual artwork sells for more than $100k — 2021 [<a href="https://etherscan.io/tx/0x66579f35ed2c335a218604bd1c0a1aaa938024f5a3c6d87884e4c01b3a90a0d4">done</a> thanks to Chromie Squiggle #9 by Snowfro and probably many other procedurally generated NFTs] <br />
 ⬜ Some AI generated music "band" has more than 1 million monthly listeners on Spotify or equivalent platform. <br />
 ⬜ AI or robot that can skillfully jam with another human playing live.
 ⬜ AI or robot that can skillfully jam with a group of humans playing live.